ramonhoyo/parking-android/Readme.md

-## Uppita Parking
+## UPIITA Parking
 ---

 Showcase react-native application, for allowing parking operation such as.

-- Register vehicules.
+- Register vehiculos.
 - Get into a parking.
 - Select a parking slot.
 - Confirm slot.